flowerpowerdao/power-equalizer/README.md

 ## off-chain backup ⛓

-We use the `getRegistry` (`tokenIndex -> AccountIdentifier`) and `getTokens` (`tokenIndex -> NFT`) canister methods to backup state offchain.
+We use the `getRegistry` (`tokenIndex -> AccountIdentifier`) and `getTokenToAssetMapping` (`tokenIndex -> NFT`) canister methods to backup state offchain.
 Therefore we simply use a script that queries the afore mentioned methods every 60 minutes and saves the responses on a server.
 You can find the script in `state_backup`.
 We are also submitting every transaction to `CAP`, which again offers off-chain backups of their data.

 Note that the indices of the json outputs represent the indices of the internal storage.
 E.g. index `0` means it is the first item in the array.
 In the UI (entrepot or stoic wallet) those indices are incremented by one, so they start with `1` and not with `0`.